ratsakatika/camera-traps/README.md

    git clone https://github.com/ratsakatika/camera-traps.git
    ```

 VS Code also provides tools to "clone" (copy) a repository.
-You can also simply download everything as a zip file by clicking on the green code button at the top of this page.
+You can alternatively download everything as a zip file by clicking on the green 'code' button at the top of this page.

 Now you will need to create a ["virtual environment"](https://docs.python.org/3/library/venv.html) and install all the modules needed to run the alert system.
 Open a new terminal (within VS Code or your operating system), navigate to the camera-traps folder (`cd camera-traps`), and create a virtual environment with the required modules using pip (recommended) or conda (<a href="https://docs.anaconda.com/miniconda/#" target="_blank">download here</a>):